zenditplatform/zendit-node-sdk/SECURITY.md

 Please report vulnerabilities as an issue on this repository.

-The Zendit team will review issues every weekday to investigate reported issues and provide ETA on fixes and notification to users of updates that fix vulnerabilities resolved.
+The Zendit team will review issues every weekday to investigate reported issues and provide ETA on fixes and notification to users of updates that fix vulnerabilities discovered.